Blog>Trade>Growing your trade business>What’s the average pest controller salary?

 • Employed pest controller: £37,835 per year (£29,222 take home)

-Hourly pest control wages UK
+Hourly pest control wages in the UK

 Wondering what pest control technicians earn per hour?
-Well, we’ve broken down the average pest controller salary in the UK to find the typical hourly rate.
+Well, we’ve broken down the average pest controller salary in the UK to find the typical hourly rate:

 • Pest controller’s apprentice: £6.30 per hour